Bla Bla Galaxy

 using them as filler for the almost completely inactive stolen forum.

-The guy's still begrudged from my
+The guy's still

 having asked how KKK members manage to cut evenly spaced eye-holes in

 their sheets.
 What I've learned is that most of them are cross-eyed so

 it doesn't matter.

 Stereo for Dogs

 Boomer the Dog Dreams

 July 1, 2020 2:12 PM CDT -- Advertisers Should Learn Better How to Do